Why I Built Core Forms?

 What is Core Forms?

 Core Forms is a lightweight WordPress form plugin forked from HTML Forms by ibericode.
-It includes a visual drag-and-drop builder, a raw HTML code editor, file uploads, webhooks, submission storage with status workflows, six spam protection methods, fullscreen Typeform-style forms, polls, and integrations with MailerPress, Mailchimp, Emailit, and Fluent Cart.
-The plugin is 280KB, runs on WordPress 6.0+ with PHP 7.4+, and costs $59 once with lifetime updates.
+It includes a visual drag-and-drop builder, a raw HTML code editor, file uploads, webhooks, payments, submission storage with status workflows, six spam protection methods, multi-step and fullscreen Typeform-style forms, polls, form analytics, headless support, and integrations with MailerPress, Mailchimp, Emailit, WhatsApp, and Fluent Cart.
+It runs on WordPress 6.4+ with PHP 8.1+ and costs $59/year or $249 once for lifetime, both on unlimited sites.

 How much does Core Forms cost?